 Syllabus English Senior Secondary NIOS

-Course Structure of English
+Course Structure Of English

-Module 1.
 Reading comprehension (prescribed texts) and functional grammar.

 Study time 100 hrs.